 At present many religious organisations charge token money for sale of Prasadam.
 So, this being sale for a consideration will attract the provisions of Supply under section 7.
 Government has provided exemption in these regard which covers Prasadam supplied by all religious institutions.
 Notifications are as follows:

 Prasadam supplied by religious places like temples, mosques, churches, gurudwaras, dargahs, etc., Also, Puja Samagri has been exempted.
 Puja Samagri namely, – Rudraksha, rudraksha mala, tulsikanthi mala, panchgavya (mixture of cowdung, desi ghee, milk and curd); Sacred thread (commonly known as yagnopavit); Wooden khadau; Panchamrit; Vibhuti; Unbranded honey; Wick for diya; Roli; Kalava (Raksha sutra) & Chandantika.

-All activities of Non Profit Organisations are generally exempted.
+All activities of Non-Profit Organisations are generally exempted.
 However, there may be some activities that can attract GST provisions.
 At most attention should be taken while involving in any income-generating transactions, as such activities may or may not be taxed under GST Law.
-Also, activities mentioned above are some of the services provided by profit-making entities, nowadays.
-Like, there are many private schools and hospitals which are working on commercial basis.
-Activities relating to public enhancement, education, general health and infrastructure facilities has been exempted to all such entities also.
+Also, the activities mentioned above are some of the services provided by profit-making entities, nowadays.
+Like, there are many private schools and hospitals which are working on a commercial basis.
+Activities relating to public enhancement, education, general health, and infrastructure facilities have been exempted from all such entities also.